 Have you ever played blackjack in a casino?
 If you did, you probably know about the legit counting cards strategy.
 The premise is simple – you assign a particular value to each card to know how many high or low numbers have passed up to that point.
 Based on that, you use statistics to estimate your chances in the next hand.

 When you are counting, you are working on your short-term memory.
 In the long run, that can also help with memorizing and recalling various information.
 Those are all great ways to delay memory decline and fight with dementia, Alzheimer’s and other senility-related problems.

 Poker is a game that requires players to be smart

-Although a strong hand can help you to win a hand in poker, it eventually comes down to strategy and the moves you make.
+Although a strong hand can help you to win a few hands in poker, long term success eventually comes down to strategy and the moves you make.
 It all involves several different brain functions ranging from making rational decisions up to keeping the strength of your hand hidden from other players.
-That means your brain activity has to be at a high level throughout the entire session, which will promote mental abilities and keep your cells sharp.
+That means your brain activity has to be at a high level throughout the entire session, which will promote mental abilities and keep your cells healthy.

 The most common cause of mental decline is boredom, routine, and lack of challenging activities to do.
-The great thing about poker, blackjack, and other card games is that they provide a new challenge each time you play them.
-That makes them an ideal way to keep your mind active and brain sharp.
+The great thing about poker, blackjack, and other card games is that they provide a new challenge each time you play.
+That makes it an ideal way to keep your mind sharp and brain active.